Waterlilies don’t get tired, but many do go to bed at night.

 Our hardy waterlilies at Splash are day bloomers.
 This means they will open in mid-morning and typically close in late-afternoon.
 Some tropical varieties, though, are night bloomers.
 They open in late afternoon and stay open all evening, finally closing as many people are heading to work for the day.

 Each flower on a waterlily will repeat its bloom cycle for three to five days before dying and sinking into the water.
 With plenty of sunlight and fertilizer, most lilies will produce tons of new flowers throughout the season from May until October in southcentral Pennsylvania (Zone 6).

-Not sure which type is the right choice for your pond, or want to know why your lilies don't seem to bloom when they should?
-Read on ...
+Not sure which type of waterlily is right for your pond, or want to know why your lilies don’t seem to bloom when they should?
+Read on …

 At a Glance: When Do Waterlilies Bloom?

 - Hardy waterlilies usually bloom from mid-morning to mid-afternoon.